emilshkhlyv/metu-ceng-hws/CENG315 - Algorithms - 2020 Fall/THE1/README.md

 Note that, you can get extra space for MergeSort but you need to fill the values in ```arr``` variable in a sorted manner before returning and then return the number of comparisons.
 Funky Sort is done in place.

-Constraints
+Constraints:
-Array sizes are less than 10^5 for MergeSort and 1500 for FunkySort (and > 0)
+- Array sizes are less than 10^5 for MergeSort and 1500 for FunkySort (and > 0)